BrightID/BrightID/README.md

 This repo is for our mobile app.

+See our [dev setup](https://github.com/Brightside-Social/brightside/wiki/Development-Guide) for instructions on how to run the application.

 Other repos
 * [Brightside Node](https://github.com/Brightside-Social/brightside-node): A node hosting the Brightside social graph
 * [Brightside Unique](https://github.com/Brightside-Social/brightside-unique): Decentralized unique user verification using a social graph